Within the Walls (Innanför murarna)

 Sofi is forced to face the things she fears the most and the walls of the monastery are not the only ones that need to be torn down to save her.

-“Inside the Walls” is a gripping thriller about the consequences of lies and betrayal.
+“Within the Walls” is a gripping thriller about the consequences of lies and betrayal.
 It’s about escape, grief and atonement, about the story that never lets go, the world’s or our own.
 It’s a story about the walls we put up to protect ourselves from others and ourselves.

 Reviews on previous books by Maria Ernestam